 - Various perches, both soft rope perches and wooden

 - You should try and provide toys designed to encourage their foraging behavior

 - Consider getting more than one cockatiel to stimulate them to play

 Ropes and Perches

-- Jusney Bird Rope Perches: These colorful and flexible rope will not only excite your bird! but they’ll ensure your cockatiels feet don’t get sore.
+- Jusney Bird Rope Perches: These colorful and flexible rope will not only excite your bird! but they’ll ensure your pet’s feet don’t get sore.

-- Super Bird Creations Seagrass Foraging Wall: Cockatiels are foragers! they love to pick and chew on things in the wild.
+- Super Bird Creations Seagrass Foraging Wall: Cockatiels are foragers!
+They love to pick and chew on things in the wild.
 The Seagrass foraging wall is not only colorful, but it also provides an array of textures and levels for your bird to forage on.
-If you’ve got a cockatiel then this is a MUST!

-What’s the Best Cockatiel Cage for my new Feathered Friend?
+What’s the Best Cage for My New Feathered Friend?